Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 ## Disruptive Technologies

-This term is quite well-known, for example, there is an article about it on [Wikipedia](https://en.wikipedia.org/wiki/Disruptive_innovation).
+This term is quite well-known.
+For example, there is an article about it on [Wikipedia](https://en.wikipedia.org/wiki/Disruptive_innovation).
 Tim O’Reilly also writes a lot about them in his book [WTF?}{post:@choose-nearest-language:about-book-wtf}, which I have already reviewed.

 That’s why I won’t write much about this concept.

-Exaggerating, disruptive technology changes the rules of the game on the market, rather than giving an advantage within the established rules.
+Oversimplifying, disruptive technology changes the game's rules on the market rather than giving an advantage within the established rules.
 Accordingly, such a technology creates new markets and kills old ones.
 A good example of a disruptive technology would be digital photography, which “killed” Kodak and the film mass market.

 There are different ways to highlight the technologies that help AI to disrupt everything around it.